doncicuto/dir3-to-db/README.md

 The JSON files to import should be located in the src / utils subdirectory.

 > NOTE: If the Docker container is to be used, it must first be created with `docker-compose up -d`.
 If you do not have docker-compose visit [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)

-> IMPORTANT: Before being able to import, it will be necessary to execute the following command once for Prisma to create the database, the tables based on the models and generate the Prisma client: `yarn prisma db push --preview-feature` or `npx prisma db push --preview-feature`

 > IMPORTANT: Make sure to create the environment variable DATABASE_URL with the URI of connection to the database or create a .env file with the definition of said variable as defined above.